 Outside of work, Megan enjoys crocheting, reading, and spending time outdoors with her family.

-As the Director of Communications, Jessica is responsible for the strategic communications planning including, member communication, general public information and brand development for CPA Nova Scotia in keeping with CPA Canada Brand Standards.
+As the Director of Communications, Jessica is responsible for the strategic communications planning including, member communication, public information, and brand development for CPA Nova Scotia in keeping with CPA Canada Brand Standards.

-Jessica has her degree in public relations and Master of Arts, Communication from Mount Saint Vincent University.
-Outside of work, Jessica enjoys spending time with her family and can usually be found in a Zumba class.
+Jessica has her degrees in public relations and Master of Arts (Communication) from Mount Saint Vincent University.
+Outside of work, she enjoys spending time with her husband and two daughters and can often be found at the gym enjoying a Zumba class.